VoxeLibre/VoxeLibre/mods/MAPGEN/vl_terraforming/API.md

 - given a position and size, find a balanced height (trimmed median height)
 - build a baseplate for a building
 - clear the area above a building

+All methods have a `_vm` version to work with Lua Voxel Manipulators

 ## Rounded corners support